 Although students and faculty in the focus groups felt that in a clear situation of sexual assault a cadet or midshipman would step in, there were many reasons a student might find it difficult to intervene.
 First, many participants noted that they would not be able to identify a high-risk situation.
-Some indicated they felt they would have difficulty intervening if the people involved were of higher rank.
+Some "I think it's difficult when friends are involved, because sometimes you don't know.
+Maybe my friends want to be together, or maybe they don't.
+It's just difficult to tell in a situation like that." - Sophomore, Female, USAFA indicated they felt they would have difficulty intervening if the people involved were of higher rank.
 Additionally, they noted a cadet or midshipman's familiarity with the potential perpetrator or victim may influence a person's willingness to intervene.